Why Do I Feel Like Something is Missing in My Relationship?

 Paying attention also helps you discover if you’re in an undesirable relationship that doesn’t fit with your life plan.
 You become available, or free, to get out there again and hopefully find a better match.

 What Kind of Relationship Do You Really Want?

 We need to be emotionally available to commit to a permanent relationship.

 Looking back on my experiences, I've noticed that I have had relationships where we just never discussed and shared our dreams with one another.
-We just let time go by and enjoyed being together.
-But we did not work at creating growth with a movement towards a common goal.
-The goal of marriage.
+We just let time go by and enjoyed being together, but we didn't work at creating growth towards a common goal – the goal of marriage.